 Now I just have to put the kids to bed and unload the dishwasher and then I can do the bill payment to my RRSP.
 Except I forgot and went to bed without doing it!
 Now it’s March 1st and oh gosh, hopefully if I do it today it will still count…

 Sound familiar?
 Maybe it’s time you take the drama out of your RRSP contribution and put your savings on repeat.

 The investment industry likes to talk about risk in terms of holdings in your investment account.

 They talk about whether you have enough country diversification and diversification of types of investments, whether your time horizon is long enough for your risk level, and whether your investments will keep up with inflation.
 While these factors are important to creating an effective portfolio, keeping your emotions under control is equally as important.

 The investment gurus here at Watermark Wealth Management, Chuck Magyar and David Lyon, recently attended the 13th annual iA Securities Year Ahead Investment Conference in Toronto.
+It aims to provide advisors insight into what 2019 has in store for us.
 By showcasing the differing viewpoints of more than 20 industry experts it provided us with a better sense of what we should be expecting from financial markets in 2019.

 We heard from an impressive group of individuals including iA Financial Group’s Chief Economist, Clément Gignac and Brian Belski, who is the Chief Investment Strategist at BMO Capital Markets.
 A number of prominent money managers lent their thoughts as well, including Peter Norman, one of Canada’s leading experts on the residential housing market.